drewsonne/awslambdahelper/README.md

                     )
                )
             else:
-                response.append(
                 # There's no need to set the resource id or type, as the library is aware of those
                 # values and will apply them automatically.
-                    CompliantEvaluation()
-                )
+                response.append(CompliantEvaluation())

         return response